Pegasus XL Rocket Glider Kit

 - Make sure the control surfaces are level and the servo glue has set.

 - Now measure the control surface movement.
 Full elevator movement should be 1” in each direction, aileron movement should be 5/8″ to 3/4″ in either direction.
 Since the model will be nose heavy, extra elevator movement helps to give sufficient authority during glide.

 - If you have a flap/elevator mix you can program up elevator to a switch setting.
 The model needs approximately 1/4″ of up elevator trim during glide.
 If you can’t set the up elevator trim to a switch on your radio you’ll have to manually put in boost and glide trim which is hard to do while flying the model.

 - Use the included Velcro to attach the battery and receiver in the nose cone.
-If you wind up too nose heavy you can move the receiver or battery back into the body tube as needed.

 - Insert your heaviest loaded rocket motor into the motor mount

 - Support the model at the balance point indicated for boost.
 Glue pieces of the included lead weight in the nose as needed to balance it.
 You should not need all the nose weight, add a little at a time.
 Do not try to fly the model with it balancing it behind this point.
 The adage is, a nose heavy model flies poorly, a tail heavy model flies once